shaniabuu/PyDESeq/README.md

 column 2: `FPKM` stores the FPKM (fragments per kilobase of transcript per million mapped reads) values of the sequenced genes.

 Note: There should be two or more files for control and treatment files as replicates for the calculation of p-values.

-See text files in [a link](https://github.com/shaniabuu/PyDESeq/tree/main/data/lab_data) for example.
+See text files in [/data/lab_data](https://github.com/shaniabuu/PyDESeq/tree/main/data/lab_data) for example.

 ### Gene name file
 The gene name file that is used should contain just two tab-delimited columns, the first for gene ids and the second for gene names: